corentinmaillard/IOT_ENVIRONMENT_WATCHER/README.md

 - adafruit tsl2561 by adafruit

 # Software Installation
-Here are the steps to install and load the software
+Here are the steps to install and launch the software

 ## Librairies
 The librairies needed for the project are listed below: